Bishopgate Medical Centre

 IN LINE WITH CURRENT NHS GUIDANCE FROM MONDAY 15TH JUNE ANY PATIENT ENTERING THE SURGERY WILL NEED TO HAVE A FACE COVERING - A MASK IS PREFERABLE BUT IF YOU DO NOT HAVE ONE THEN A SCARF OR SIMILAR WILL SUFFICE.

-As we are someway from returning to the "new normal" please do not attend the surgery unless you have been instructed to by one of the clinicians - all appointments are still by telephone at the present time.
+As we are someway from returning to the "new normal" please do not attend the surgery unless you have been instructed to by one of the clinicians - all appointments with the GPs and Advanced Nurse Practitioners are still by telephone at the present time.
 On some occasions the GP or Nurse Practitioner may decide that they need to see you Face to Face or to have a blood test and they will explain to you how to go about this.

 Although the prescription line option is only available from 9 -12 we will accept prescription requests on an afternoon - just press the make appointment option on the phone.